andrewkoumoudjian/Giselle2.0/VERCEL_DEPLOYMENT_README.md

 - A Vercel account
 - Node.js 20.x (as specified in `.nvmrc`)
-- Yarn 3.6.4 (downgraded automatically during build)
+- Yarn 4.4.0 (configured automatically during build)

 ### Key Files

 1. **vercel.json**: Configures the Vercel deployment with proper builds and rewrites
-2. **downgrade-yarn.js**: Ensures Yarn 3.6.4 is used to avoid resolution issues
+2. **setup-yarn.js**: Ensures Yarn 4.4.0 is used for package management
 3. **fix-nx-plugins.js**: Installs required Nx plugins at the correct version
 4. **ensure-translations-build.js**: Guarantees the shared translations package builds correctly
 5. **vercel-build-script.js**: Handles the build process for Vercel deployment